Skip to main content

 Task parameters

-To configure the Worker task, set its inputParameters as needed for your worker code.
-The values can be passed as a dynamic input.
+To configure a Worker task, set inputParameters to the inputs your worker expects.
+The inputs can be passed as a dynamic variable.

 Caching parameters